Kamirus/purescript-selda/guide/SimpleE2E.md

 There is a provided 'shortcut' for these classes called `MonadSelda m`.

 In the example below, we'll use an incompatible monad stack with the `MonadSelda` constraint to show what to do in this situation.
-Our Reader's context will be a record and for an error type we will use a polymorphic variant from [purescript-variant](https://github.com/natefaubion/purescript-variant).
+Our Reader's context is a record and for an error type we use the polymorphic variant from [purescript-variant](https://github.com/natefaubion/purescript-variant).

 ```purescript
 type Context =